dovecot/documentation/docs/core/config/guides/quick.md

 logging in with insecure plaintext authentication until [[link,ssl]] is configured.

-Switch to passwd-file authentication by adding to `dovecot.conf`:
+Switch to passwd-file authentication by replacing `passdb pam` in `dovecot.conf` with `passdb passwd-file`:

 ```
 passdb passwd-file {
-  default_password_scheme = CRYPT
-  passwd_file_path = /etc/dovecot/users
+  passwd_file_path = /etc/dovecot/passwd
 }

-userdb passwd-file {
-  passwd_file_path = /etc/dovecot/users
-}
 ```

-Verify with `doveconf -n passdb userdb` that the output looks like above (and there are no other passdbs or userdbs).
+Verify with `doveconf -n passdb` that the output looks like above (and there are no other passdbs and no userdbs).

 If you're using something else, see [[link,passdb]] and [[link,userdb]].